flovv/flovv.github.io/_posts/2015-12-8-Call-A-Bike.md

 There are more potential factors that explain drive time as well, such as weather conditions (especially west wind).

-To sum up; Deutsche Bahn could easily knowwhere I live, where I work, and how much I work.
+To sum up; Deutsche Bahn could easily know where I live, where I work, and how much I work.
 I assume that car sharing data is similar privacy sensitive.